eficode-academy/helm-katas/test-helm-deployments.md

   ...
 ```

-Next we change the test to use the same service name and port:
+- Change the test to use the same service name and port:

 Change `templates/tests/sentence-svc-test.yaml` from:
 ```yaml